 A: Communities and regions at the beginning stages of considering an infrastructure project and wanting to build a relationship with an ISP could look to the Get Ready Initiative for technical assistance.
 While Connect the Ready applications will be welcomed from ISPs, communities, tribes, and utility districts, public-private partnerships are important to the success of proposed projects, and we encourage a demonstrated partnership.
 The Community-Driven Broadband Planning Process is the best way to start building partnerships, and more information can be found here.

 Q: Is regionalization required: Does more than only one municipality need to be involved in a proposed project?

 A: No, but regionalization is encouraged where proposed projects are more cost-effective, feasible &/or likely to advance universal broadband service.
-Specifically about competitiveness of Connect the Ready Grants, potential applicants will need to assess their individual situation.
 There's no requirement that applicants have to propose projects in more than one municipality, and there isn't a cookie cutter answer for how much regionalization helps.

 Q: Will MCA require a minimum financial commitment to proposed projects?
 What if this amount exceeds the total project cost?